ironcodev/react-reduxify/README.md

      hits: 'counters.hit_count'}
 });
 ```
-Example 3: default values
+Example 2: default values
 ```javascript
 export default reduxify(Counter, {
      likes: 0,	// state item = state.likes
      hits: 1    // state item = state.hits
 });
 ```
-This is similar to:
+This is -almost- similar to:
 ```javascript
 const mapStateToProps = state => ({ likes: state.likes, hits: state.hits })
 export default connect(mapStateToProps)(Counter);
 ```
-Example 2: object values (names in props would be property names by default)
+Example 3: object values (names in props would be property names by default)
 ```javascript
 export default reduxify(Counter, {
      likes: { state: 'counters.like_count', default: 0 },
      hits: { state: 'counters.hit_count', default: 1 }
 });
 ```
-A mixed of all various values for property names could also be used.
+A mixed of various values for property names could also be used.

 ## dispatch
 By default, ```reduxify()``` puts ```dispatch``` in the props as well.
 So, there's no need to specify neededActions.
 We can use dispatch directly without the need to set a property on the props and use those properties.